Stock futures trade cautiously as earnings parade continues

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Benchmark U.S. crude oil lost 16 cents to $40.04 per barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil declined 31 cents to $39.90 per barrel in electronic trading on the New York Mercantile Exchange.
 It gained 77 cents to $40.20 per barrel on Tuesday.
-Brent crude, the international standard, shed 17 cents to $42.31.
+Brent crude, the international standard, slipped 25 cents to $42.21.

 The Associated Press contributed to this article.